kash999/chef-test/README.txt

 Requiremtns
-Create a server and in sudo vagrant with password rest %admin with passowrd create web app
+Create a server add in sudo vagrant without password rest %admin can sudo with passowrd

+create web app

 Run on two boxes and load balance with nginx

 #####################
 Mac os x / or runig web server on port 80
 Please change ports to 8080 or something of your liking

 # Following are steps